 8. Sweet Wine Vinegar

-Sweet wine vinegar is made from sweet wines like Moscato or Sauternes, and its flavor profile varies depending on the wine used.
+Sweet wine vinegar is made from sweet wines like Moscato or Sauternes, and its flavour profile varies depending on the wine used.
 Generally, it offers a pronounced sweetness balanced by a gentle acidity, with floral or honeyed notes.
-This vinegar is perfect for adding a unique, sophisticated finish to both sweet and savory dishes, bringing a complex layer of flavor to any recipe.
+This vinegar is perfect for adding a unique, sophisticated finish to both sweet and savoury dishes, bringing a complex layer of flavour to any recipe.

-- Flavor Profile: Varies depending on the sweet wine used (e.g., Moscato, Sauternes), but generally offers a pronounced sweetness balanced by a gentle acidity, often with floral or honeyed notes.
+- Flavour Profile: Varies depending on the sweet wine used (e.g., Moscato, Sauternes), but generally offers a pronounced sweetness balanced by a gentle acidity, often with floral or honeyed notes.

 - Culinary Uses: An exquisite finishing vinegar for desserts, fruit salads, or drizzled over soft cheeses.
 It can also add a unique complexity to reductions for poultry or complement rich dishes with its sweet-tart balance.